Ok, so you’re going to the dentist and are pretty sure they will want to take some x-rays.

 Which of these tips are you most likely to try?
 Have you tried any of these ideas before?
 What results have you seen?
 Do you have any other suggestions for using nutrition to offset the effects of radiation exposure?
 Feel free to comment below to share your thoughts and experiences.
 We’re in this together!

-If you’d like to know what questions to ask to find a dental team who will work with you on your journey to greater oral health, feel free to download our FREE Guide to Safe Dentistry.
+If you’d like to know what questions to ask to find a dental team who will work with you on your journey to greater oral health, feel free to download our FREE eBook, the Guide to Safe Dentistry.

 Helpful, related Resources: